matwilso/domrand/README.md

 **Generating data**
 ```
 python3 run_domrand.py

+# or

+python3 run_domrand.py --gui 1  # to visualize results, but not write to file

 # And you can just kill it when you are done.
 # My code handles file closing for imcomplete writes, but can sometimes cause data corruptoins.